Egyptian animal mummies were an integral part of ancient life. But why?

 3) As a mummy, beloved pets could go to the afterlife as a companion for their owners.

 4) The animal may have become food in the afterlife.

 As an animistic culture, Egyptians believed that gods could dwell anyplace and in anything.
 Their belief that animals were the manifestation of gods and goddesses led them to create idols, such as statuary and mummies.
 Sometimes the mummified animal was entombed in a statue.
-The Egyptians worshipped the gods within the animals as well as within their idols.
+The Egyptians venerated the embodiment of the gods within the animals as well as within their statuary idols.

 Worship often occurred at Egyptian temples that priests dedicated to specific gods.
 The animal mummies may have been given to a priest at the temple or simply left there as a votive like Catholics leave candles.
 Either way, massive burials of animal mummies have been discovered at many sacred temple sites.
-Perhaps the mummy was offered as thanks for some blessing received or, alternatively, the animal was offered up as a sacrifice for a favor being asked.
+Perhaps a devotee was offering up the mummy as thanks for some blessing or as a sacrifice for a favor.